openmrs/openmrs-esm-core/docs/main/carbon.md

-# Design Conventions: Patterns to Follow and How to Use Carbon and the Styleguide
+# Design, Carbon, and the Styleguide

 ## Design Patterns in OpenMRS 3.x
 First, review these introduction materials that explain the patterns to follow to keep OpenMRS 3.x a consistent User Experience: